 Podcasting has seen a meteoric rise to popularity in recent years, with ad revenue from podcasts increasing by over 600% between 2015 and 2019.
 Podcasts allow creators to develop more meaningful and in-depth content, with longer length recordings being readily accepted and desired by the consumer.

 Interested in joining the digital media revolution as a content creator?
 There are some important things to consider from a sound and audio perspective, to ensure you have a good chance at finding success, and it can depend on which platform you choose to focus on.
+For more general information and advice on starting a podcast, have a read of this great article.

 This post will focus on podcasting and YouTube production, but we also have information on how to set up your home recording studio for music production.